Plumsail/documents-docs/source/general/security-policy.rst

 Compliance Certifications
 -------------------------

-Azure data center is certified for ISO 27001, SOC I, II AND III, HIPPA and FedRAMP compliance.
+Azure data center is certified for ISO 27001, SOC I, II AND III, HIPAA and FedRAMP compliance.
 Visit `Azure trust center`_.

 Get in touch with us
 ---------------------